syncinsect/tifoo/README.md

 - 🎨 Enhancing UI/UX
 - 🌐 Helping with translations

-Every contribution makes Tailware better for everyone.
-Feel free to [open an issue](https://github.com/syncinsect/tailware/issues) for any suggestions or problems, or submit a [pull request](https://github.com/syncinsect/tailware/pulls) to contribute directly.
+Every contribution makes Tifoo better for everyone.
+Feel free to [open an issue](https://github.com/syncinsect/tifoo/issues) for any suggestions or problems, or submit a [pull request](https://github.com/syncinsect/tifoo/pulls) to contribute directly.

 See our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to get started.

-Thank you to everyone who helps make Tailware better! ❤️
+Thank you to everyone who helps make Tifoo better! ❤️

 ## ⚖️ License